zhaojj2209/tp/docs/UserGuide.md

 * `df/DATE_FROM`: Searches for all expenses that occurred on or later than the specified date.
 * `dt/DATE_TO`: Searches for all expenses that occurred on or before the specified date.

-None of the parameters are mandatory, but at least one must be specified.
+None of the search parameters are mandatory, but at least one must be specified.

 Examples:
 * `find t/tea d/22/09/2000`